 Pros and Cons of Gas and Electric Furnaces

 Choosing a new furnace is big decision.
 After all, the furnace is one of the most important parts of your home and plays a major role in your safety and comfort.
-When considering Northern Colorado furnace repair and replacement, one of the first choices is between a gas or electric furnace.
+When considering furnace repair and replacement, one of the first choices is between a gas or electric furnace.
 Both types of systems have pros and cons, and there isn’t a set answer that one is always better.
-Consider the information below to decide if a gas or electric furnace is better for your home.
+Consider the information below when deciding on gas or electric heating for your home.

 Gas Furnace Pros